Mike Burger, Director of Conservation and Science, Ithaca Office - at the Cornell Lab of Ornithology

 Rich began working for Audubon in 1998 and he handles the finances and administration for the state program as well as centers oversight, information systems, human resources, grant processing and pretty much all the stuff that nobody else wants to do.
 He travels often in search of birds.
 In his spare hours, Rich enjoys hiking, campfire gatherings, birding, skiing, laughing, singing, cooking and hugs.

-Julie Nelsen, Environmental Educator, Theodore Roosevelt Sanctuary and Audubon Center
+Julie Nelsen, Education Manager, Theodore Roosevelt Sanctuary and Audubon Center

 Julie graduated from York College in Pennsylvania with a Bachelor of Business and Marketing.
 After graduation she went into the AmeriCorp Western Region NCCC and participated in forestry work, special needs projects for children and childhood education programming.